ReikaKalseki/FurryKingdoms/README.md

 Copyright 2013

 All rights reserved.
 Distribution of the software in any form is only allowed with explicit, prior permission from the owner.

+All characters are copyrighted to their respective players.